 Not all brokers have the capability of shorting every stock.
 If shorting is your thing, make sure you have a broker that can find shares to short.
 Interactive Brokers has a great reputation as a shorting broker.

-Just like anything in trading, shorting can be risky.
+Just like anything in stock trading, shorting can be risky.
 There’s always a chance a trade can go against you.
 However, as long as you employ proper risk management, you’ll keep your losses small.

 One thing to remember in learning how to short a stock is that you’re speculating You believe a stock will go down in price.
 If you bet wrong, you need to cut your losses quickly, especially when trading penny stocks.

 In essence, you can lose more than you invested when selling short.
 That’s different then buying because you can only lose the amount you paid.
 That’s not the case with shorting.